isergey87/gradient-utils/README.md

 - if there are less than two colors in the gradient
 - color hint e.g. `linear-gradient(red, 30%, blue);`
 - color length except percentage

-**getSvgColor**
-Default css to svg color converter.
-The named color is returned as is.
-(Don't check if color is supported in svg).
-Supports HEX, RGB, HSL colors.

 ### gradient-utils/svg-gradient-from-css